Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 ### What is a good test?

 A test should focus on **one** thing.
-That is a any single test should a single feature.
+That is, any single test should a single feature.

-Unique, tests should all test a unique feature and not be repeated.
+Tests should test a **unique** feature and not be repeated.

 Tests should be short.
 If you find you are writing a long test case step back and ask if this test case should really be broken down into several smaller tests.